Braintum/ultimate-faq-solution/readme.txt

 > The plugin also supports **FAQPage structured data (FAQ Schema)**, helping your FAQs show up as rich snippets in Google search results—improving SEO and visibility!

+= 🤖 AI-Powered FAQ Answer Suggestions =

+Starting from version 1.6.4, Ultimate FAQ Solution includes an AI-powered feature that can instantly generate suggested answers for your FAQs.
+When creating or editing a FAQ, simply click the "AI Assistant" button to receive a relevant answer draft—saving you time and helping you craft accurate, helpful responses.
+You can review, edit, and customize the AI-generated content before publishing.

+This feature is designed to streamline your workflow, especially when building large knowledge bases or handling repetitive questions.
+AI-generated answers are optional and fully under your control, ensuring your content always matches your brand voice and standards.

 💡 Save time, reduce customer support queries, and enhance user experience with beautifully styled, mobile-responsive FAQ sections.

 🔗 [Support & Feature Requests](https://www.braintum.com/contact-us/) | [Live Demo](https://www.braintum.com/ultimate-faq-solution/)

 = ✅ Features at a Glance =
 * ✅ **FAQ Assistant: Interactive, floating help icon with chat-style FAQ access**
+* ✅ **AI-Powered Answer Suggestions: Instantly generate FAQ answers using AI**
 * ✅ **Accessibility-Ready Templates**
 * ✅ **Gutenberg Block Support**
 * ✅ **FAQ Schema / Structured Data Support**